 Ingredients

-2 cups white vinegar (5% acidity preferred)
+- 2 1/2 cups White vinegar (5% acidity preferred)

-1/3 pouch Mrs. Wages® Kosher Dill Pickles Mix
+- 1/3 pouch Mrs. Wages® Kosher Dill Pickles Mix

 - Wash cucumbers, cut off blossom end, and discard.
-Slice into spears or chips as preferred. )
+Slice into spears or chips as preferred.

-- Pack cucumbers into both mason jars just to the shoulder, leaving room to cover the cucumbers with liquid.
+- Pack cucumbers into mason jars just to the shoulder, leaving room to cover the cucumbers with liquid.